thisisWooyeol/thisiswooyeol.github.io/_projects/PEARL.md

 # TL;DR:
 - PEARL decouples the problems of **inferring the task** and **solving it**, allowing for **off-policy meta-learning** while minimizing mismatch between train and test context distributions.
-- With **posterior sampling on latent context variable** on which the policy is conditioned, PEARL
+- With **posterior sampling on latent context variable** on which the policy is conditioned, PEARL can conduct **temporally extended exploration** to adapt unseen tasks rapidly.
-- **Permutation-invariant encoder** for the latent context variable allows
+- **Permutation-invariant encoder** for the latent context variable allows decomposing a trajectory into a collection of single transitions.
+- To train context variable in a on-policy manner, context sampler $$ \mathcal S_c $$ **samples recently collected data** retaining on-policy performance with better efficiency.
+- PEARL outperforms prior algorithms in **sample efficiency by 20-100X** as well as in **asymptotic performance by 50-100%** in five of six domains.

 <br/>
 <br/>